Economy of the Song dynasty: Commercialization

 Although large government-run industries and large privately owned enterprises dominated the market system of urban China during the Song period, there was a plethora of small private businesses and entrepreneurs throughout the large suburbs and rural areas that thrived off the economic boom of the period.
 There was even a large black market in China during the Song period, which was actually enhanced once the Jurchens conquered northern China and established the Jin dynasty.
 For example, around 1160 AD there was an annual black market smuggling of some 70 to 80 thousand cattle.
 There were multitudes of successful small kilns and pottery shops owned by local families, along with oil presses, wine-making shops, small local paper-making businesses, etc. There was also room for small economic success with the "inn keeper, the petty diviner, the drug seller, the cloth trader", and many others.

 Rural families that sold a large agricultural surplus to the market not only could afford to buy more charcoal, tea, oil, and wine, but they could also amass enough funds to establish secondary means of production for generating more wealth.
 Besides necessary agricultural foodstuffs, farming families could often produce wine, charcoal, paper, textiles, and other goods they sold through brokers.
 Farmers in Suzhou often specialized in raising Bombyx mori to produce silk wares, while in Fujian, Sichuan, and Guangdong, farmers often grew sugarcane.
 In order to ensure the prosperity of rural areas, technical applications for public works projects and improved agricultural techniques were essential.
 The vast irrigation system of China had to be furnished with multitudes of wheelwrights mass-producing standardized waterwheels and square-pallet chain pumps that could lift water from lower planes to higher irrigation planes.

-For clothing, silken robes were worn by the wealthy and elite while hemp and ramie was worn by the poor; by the late Song period cotton clothes were also in use.
+For clothing, silken robes were worn by the wealthy and elite while hemp and ramie were worn by the poor; by the late Song period cotton clothes were also in use.
 Shipment of all these materials and goods was aided by the 10th century innovation of the canal pound lock in China; the Song scientist and statesman Shen Kuo (1031–1095) wrote that the building of pound lock gates at Zhenzhou (presumably Kuozhou along the Yangtze) during the 1020s and 1030s freed up the use of five hundred working laborers at the canal each year, amounting to the saving of up to 1,250,000 strings of cash annually.
 He wrote that the old method of hauling boats over limited the size of the cargo to 300 tan of rice per vessel (roughly 17 t), but after the pound locks were introduced, boats carrying 400 tan (roughly 22 t) could then be used.
 Shen wrote that by his time (c.
 1080) government boats could carry cargo weights of up to 700 tan (39 t), while private boats could hold as much as 800 bags, each weighing 2 tan (a total of 88 t).